radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 The following list contains the most important changes from the previous specifications in {{RFC6613}} (RADIUS/TCP), {{RFC6614}} (RADIUS/TLS) and {{RFC7360}} (RADIUS/DTLS).

+* The protocol is now officially called "RadSec".
 * {{?RFC6614}} referenced {{?RFC6613}} for TCP-related specification, RFC6613 on the other hand had some specification for RADIUS/TLS.
   These specifications have been merged into this document, and therefore removes {{RFC6613}} as normative reference.
 * RFC6614 marked TLSv1.1 or later as mandatory, this specification requires TLSv1.2 as minimum and recommends usage of TLSv1.3.